 I am highly disciplined and have developed a flexible and adaptable communication style.
 I am able to quickly adjust treatments and interventions to where you are at mentally in your recovery journey.

 Remember, there are no silly question except for the one not asked.

 My name is Danny Ralston and I studied a Masters of Physiotherapy at the University of Sydney.
 During my studies I have spent time in a variety of hospitals and have seen a wide range of conditions from muscle based issues to post-heart surgery rehabilitation.
 I have taught swim teaching/coaching for the past 7 years and I like to go swimming in my spare time.
 I am also play Waterpolo and Oztag team to keep myself fit.
 My secret indulgence are hot chips.

-Sophie completed her Bachelor of Physiotherapy study at the University of Canberra in 2017.
-She was working with the Belconnen Magpies AFL team in 2015, then moved to the Gungahlin Jets AFL team from 2016-2017.
-Since finishing university she has been working in both private practice and the hospital system.
-She is a fencer, competing at regional, state and national levels and has started doing park run with her husky pup every Saturday.
+I’m Sophie and I completed my Bachelor of Physiotherapy at the University of Canberra in 2017.
+I have worked with the Belconnen Magpies AFL team for two years and transitioned across to the Gungahlin Jets AFL team for another 2 years.
+Since finishing university I have worked in both private practice and the hospital setting with ICU experience and chest physiotherapy.

 I am now a women’s health physiotherapist treating females affected with issues such as incontinence and pelvic organ prolapse.
 I am passionate about empowering females to achieve more and live life without fear of pelvic issues.

 In my downtime, I am a fencer (epee) competing at club, state and national levels and love going for runs with my husky puppy, Ottie.

 My name is David and I completed my Doctors of Physiotherapy at Macquarie University.
 Throughout my education I have worked in a variety of hospital settings such as cardiorespiratory, neurological/stroke, out-patient musculoskeletal rehabilitation and various sport and private practice settings.